Pelosi leads delegation to Kyiv and Poland; vows US support - NewsBreak

 “We are on a frontier of freedom and your fight is a fight for everyone.
 Our commitment is to be there for you until the fight is done,” Pelosi added.

-The delegation continued its trip in southeast Poland, and members were later visiting the capital, Warsaw, to meet with President Andrzej Duda and other senior officials.
+The delegation continued its trip in southeast Poland and visited the capital, Warsaw, to meet with President Andrzej Duda and other senior officials.
 Poland has received more than 3 million refugees from Ukraine since Russia launched its war on Feb.
-24.$238M in student loans being discharged for 28K borrowers due to school ‘misconduct’
+24.

 “We look forward to thanking our Polish allies for their dedication and humanitarian efforts,” Pelosi said.

-Note: This story was corrected to show that Pelosi is second in line to the presidency, not third, and corrects the spelling of the Ukrainian president's first name to Volodymyr.